camrobjones/spyke/readme.md

 The package is written to be run as a django web app and is written in Python and Javascript.

-The python makes use of the Yale NEURON project as a backend
+The python makes use of the Yale NEURON project as a backend.

+The site is hosted [here](https://camrobjones.com/spyke).

 Features
 --------